kerberos-io/deployment/README.microk8s.md

   - Day limit: 30
   - Integration: rabbitmq
   - Directory: \*
-  - Access key: XJoi2@bgSOvOYBy#
+  - Access key: XJoi2@bgSOvOYBy# (or generate new keys, but don't forget to update them in the next steps)
-  - Secret key: OGGqat4lXRpL@9XBYc8FUaId@5
+  - Secret key: OGGqat4lXRpL@9XBYc8FUaId@5 (or generate new keys, but don't forget to update them in the next steps)

 ### Create a Kerberos Agent

 After deploying the Kerberos Vault and configuring the necessary services for storage, database, and integration, you can proceed to deploy the Kerberos Agent with the appropriate configuration.
 Review the `kerberos-agent-deployment.yaml` file and adjust the relevant settings, such as the RTSP URL, to ensure proper functionality.
 Please note that you can allow opt for the [Kerberos Factory](https://github.com/kerberos-io/factory/tree/master/kubernetes) which gives you a UI to manage the creation of Kerberos Agents.
+Also please note if you generated new the keys in the previous Kerberos Vault account creation, you need to update those in the Kerberos Agent deployment.

 ```bash
 kubectl apply -f kerberos-agent-deployment.yaml